-Rogers has interests in democratic theory and the history of American and African-American political philosophy.
-He is the author of The Darkened Light of Faith: Race, Democracy, and Freedom in African American Political Thought (Princeton University Press, 2023), The Undiscovered Dewey: Religion, Morality, and the Ethos of Democracy (2008), editor of John Dewey, The Public and Its Problems (2016), co-editor of African American Political Thought: A Collected History (University of Chicago Press, 2021), and co-editor of Oxford's New Histories of Philosophy book series.
-In addition to his academic publications, he has also published on contemporary issues in Boston Review, Dissent, and Public Seminar.
+I am the author of The Darkened Light of Faith: Race, Democracy, and Freedom in African American Political Thought (Princeton University Press, 2023), The Undiscovered Dewey: Religion, Morality, and the Ethos of Democracy (2008), editor of John Dewey, The Public and Its Problems (2016), and co-editor with Jack Turner of African American Political Thought: A Collected History (University of Chicago Press, 2021).

 Brown University Research Page